dan-s-mueller/aerospace_chatbot/docs/source/help/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The user query is compared to the database of embeddings and a relevancy search is performed to return the most relevant information.

+When this information is returned, the source information from the PDF is also returned so the user can access the original document.

 Advanced functionality
 """"""""""""""""""""""
 If Parent-Child or Summary RAG types are used, the Parent Chunk, or Summary of the most relevant chunk found in the database.